Sadaf-dll777/Advanced-Ticket-Bot/README.md

-# 🎫 LazyX Ticket Bot
+# 🎫 SADAF Ticket Bot

 A powerful Discord ticket management system with modern UI and advanced features.